 Attorney Steven E. Kellis has put his focus on the defense of DUI clients.
 Mr. Kellis been on both sides of the courtroom and is there to help defend his clients in time of need.

 If you or a loved one have been involved in a serious DUI accident of any kind you can contact us 24 hours a day, 7 days a week by either calling the number or using the contact form located on our page.
-The initial consultation and legal analysis of your DUI case is free.
+The initial consultation and legal analysis of your DUI case is free from a PA DUI lawyer.